rizkybaihaqy/anydmin/readme.md

 1. Clone this repo
 2. Configure the app at `./src/config/app.ts`
+3. Run `npm run build`
-3. Create account at deta.sh
+4. Create account at deta.sh
-4. Download deta cli
+5. Download deta cli
-5. Run deta cli to this repo
+6. Run deta cli to this repo
    `deta new --node ./anydmin`
-6. Find the url in console and its done
+7. Find the url in console and its done